moiph/ub3r-b0t-docs/articles/commands.md

 ```

 ## userinfo
 Displays some general info about the user (joined date, avatar, etc).
-Discord only.

 ```html
 <bucky> .userinfo